Reiningecho90/chances-discord-bot-public/README.md

 - Discord is currently experiencing an API outage, edits and testing are currently at a halt, more info on update release soon (1/26/2021)
 - Discord API is back up and fixinf the bug is back in session (1/26/2021)
 - Discord HTTP issues limit the eladerboard function as it would be created.
 The function will be postponed until the dedicated release and everything will be reverted to its past state (1/26/2021)
+- All code is being edited and code has been rolled back after today's testing (1/26/2021)